 - API-first infrastructure that gives front-end developers greater flexibility for rendering content

 - Ability to easily maintain and upgrade the system without intervention from IT and to deploy functionality updates quickly as new technologies and platforms emerge

-- Tools that allow teams to work together on a single platform with common workflows
+- Tools that allow teams to work together with common workflows on a single platform

 - Capabilities for personalization that less technical marketers can use